Navigating Major Education Transitions

 Making key transitions at any point in your child’s education can be both daunting, and exciting, for them, and for you.
 Preparing your child effectively for the different stages of their education can ensure they experience a smooth and successful transition.
 Preparation comes in many forms; choosing the right school, boosting their self-confidence, setting out clear behavioural expectations, or educating them on what the future holds beyond school.

-In this article, we navigate the transitions from junior to senior school and GCSEs to sixth form.
+In this article, we navigate the major education transitions from junior to senior school and GCSEs to sixth form.

 The Transition From Junior to Senior School